Li-Xiang-Ideal/wxf_parser/README.md

 ## Limitations

-* High precision numbers and Large integers: Not supported; only standard C++ numeric formats are available
+* High precision numbers and Large integers in templates: Not supported; only standard C++ numeric formats are available.
+Just define a `#a` and use `push_bigint` or `push_bigreal` for it.

-* Performance: For complex expressions, manually handle sub-expressions using push_xxx methods in Encoder for better performance
+* Performance: For complex expressions, manually handle sub-expressions using `push_xxx` methods in Encoder for better performance.

-* Robustness: Keep templates simple and handle complicated sub-expressions manually
+* Robustness: Keep templates simple and handle complicated sub-expressions manually.